 Fortunately, I found some game development master studies abroad and applied to them.
 By the end of 2015, I moved to Newcastle upon Tyne, in the UK; there, I studied my 1-year master on computer game programming, at Newcastle University.

 Not only that.
 After finishing, I found a job in a place that just one year prior I could have only dreamt of.
 By 2016, I moved to Edinburgh, capital of Scotland, to work as a Junior Gameplay/AI Programmer at Rockstar North, developing one of the most anticipated games of the decade: Red Dead Redemption 2.

 In less than 2 years, I had moved from working in an OK-job, in a country at the brink of chaos, to a top-tier AAA game development company – heck, perhaps THE game development company, at least for plenty of people.

-In 2019, after two and a half years, I decided to move to Paris where I'm currently working as a Gameplay Programmer in Darewise Entertainment; a startup with a refreshing vision of what game development should be, focused on developing the game of tomorrow: Life Beyond.
+In 2019, after two and a half years, I decided to move to Paris, where I'm currently working as a Gameplay Programmer at Darewise Entertainment; a startup with a refreshing vision of what game development should be, focused on developing the game of tomorrow: Life Beyond.

 In 10 years, I graduated twice, moved thrice, have lived in 3 different countries and started living my life as an independent adult.

 Looking back, I can see now that I also changed as an individual.
 Maybe that's part of growing up; it's such a bittersweet feeling.